 In this manner, you can draw up a list of competencies for preparing for your forthcoming interview.
 Now go ahead, sharpen your arsenal!

 If you have been unable to succeed every time, there is no need to worry.
 You can also cite your attempts and efforts as good examples.
-Don’t shy away from mentioning negative outcomes, or failures.
-What is important is that you had put in your best and that you have learned from the experience.
+Don’t shy away from mentioning negative outcomes or failures.
+What is important is that you have put in your best and learned from the experience.

-The interviewer prefers truthfulness in the competency-based interview, rather than cooked up incidents.
-Remember, even if you bluff your way through the first round, experts can easily detect discrepancies through later tests (like psychometric and ability tests).
+The interviewer prefers truthfulness in the competency-based interview rather than cooked-up incidents.
+Remember, even if you bluff through the first round, experts can easily detect discrepancies through later tests (like psychometric and ability tests).

 The following steps can be followed:

 Describe a situation where you had applied the desired competency: